PSM in Fisheries & Wildlife Administration

 Professional experience provides demonstrated expertise in making decisions in the application of ecology to stewardship and management of fish and wildlife resources and the environment.
 Technician-level work, such as data collection, surveys, and habitat manipulation conducted under existing protocol or under the specific direction of another, may not be considered professional-level experience.

 Yes.
 The Fisheries and Wildlife Graduate Admissions Review Committee evaluates applications based on academic and professional merit.
 Candidates whose qualifications meet the requirements of the review committee will pass the preliminary acceptance phase.
-Final acceptance is contingent upon the student being accepted by a program adviser.
-For more information on connecting with an advisor, please visit http://psm.science.oregonstate.edu/connecting-advisor.
+Final acceptance is contingent upon the student being accepted by a program advisor.
+For more information on connecting with an advisor, please reference our guide for Connecting with an Advisor.
+Faculty advisors should reference our Prospective Advisor Guide for an outline of expectations.

 Internship is a required component of Professional Science Masters degrees.
 We are flexible about working with students to develop a useful project that fits their work schedule and needs.
 While previous work and “typical” daily activity at your current job cannot count toward internship, a “special project” within your agency, a joint project with another agency, or a temporary change of duties or location could serve as your internship.
 Internship credits can be spread over several terms - you do not have to complete your internship requirement in a single term.

-If you have other questions about the Professional Science Masters in Fisheries and Wildlife Administration, contact the Lisa Pierson.
+If you have other questions about the Professional Science Masters in Fisheries and Wildlife Administration, contact the Graduate Program Coordinator.

 Fisheries and Wildlife